 install ubuntu apps via debian packages

-When you have a Debian package, simply double-click on it and it will launch in the Ubuntu Software Center.
+When you have a Debian package, double-click on it and it will launch in the Ubuntu Software Center.
 You can then install it by clicking on the Install button.
-In many cases, you can also uninstall the software installed like this from the Software Center as well, as you would uninstall any other software.
+In many cases, you can uninstall the software installed like this from the Software Center, as you would uninstall any other software.

 synaptic package manager ubuntu

-Launch the Synaptic Package Manager when you have it installed, and search for the package you want to uninstall.
+Launch the Synaptic Package Manager when installed, and search for the package you want to uninstall.
 Right-click on it and select Mark for Removal.
 Similarly, mark any other packages you wish to uninstall and when you’re ready, click Apply.

 Install and Uninstall Software via PPA

 Every software you see in the Ubuntu Software Center is a part of the official Ubuntu repository.
 This repository contains software approved by Canonical.
 That thing where we had you enable Canonical Partners as a software source, it simply adds another repository containing software from Cannical’s partners.
-Any new software developed for Ubuntu can’t magically appear in the Software Center though.
-Sometimes it can take more than a few months for a submitted software to get approval.
-Sometimes, the approval just doesn’t arrive.
+Any new software developed for Ubuntu can’t magically appear in the Software Center.
+Sometimes, it can take a few months for a submitted software to get approval.
+Sometimes, the approval doesn’t arrive.

 A PPA or Personal Package Archive can be seen as a third-party repository.
-Developers are free to create and maintain their PPAs, submitting their software to these personal repositories.
+Developers create and maintain their PPAs, submitting their software to these personal repositories.
 When you add a PPA, it is automatically added as a source of software on your system.
 You can then proceed to install packages from this newly added repository.
-PPAs offer a few advantages, one of which is that once you’ve added a PPA, you’ll always have up-to-date software as long as you’re connected to the internet.
+PPAs offer a few advantages.
+Once you’ve added a PPA, you’ll always have up-to-date software.
 Unlike Debian packages where you may have to manually check the developer’s website and install another package manually if there is an update.

 Traditionally, installing a package from a PPA involved three Terminal commands.
 For example, let’s install Firefox beta through their official PPA.